Back to all blogs

 Step 1: Rule Out the Basics with your GP

-Before looking for complex hormonal issues, it is essential to work with your GP to rule out "red flag" symptoms or common causes of fatigue and weight gain, such as:
+Work with your GP to rule out "red flag" symptoms or common causes of fatigue and weight gain, such as:

 • Anaemia: Low iron or B12 levels.